CloudLabs-MOC/mslearn-fabric/Instructions/Labs/Gettingstarted.md

 ## Getting Started with the Lab

-Welcome to Real-Time Analytics and Data Science with Microsoft Fabric Workshop!
 We've prepared a seamless environment for you to explore and learn about fabric services.
 Let's begin by making the most of this experience.

 ## Accessing Your Lab Environment